peterfarrell/django-heralder/README.md

 If you are sending slightly different emails to a large number of people, it might take quite a while to process.
 By default, Django will process this all synchronously.
 For asynchronous support, we recommend django-celery-email.
 It is very straightfoward to setup and integrate: https://github.com/pmclanahan/django-celery-email

+## Adding headers to EmailNotification.

+If you need to add extra headers to your email notification, you can assign a dictionary of headers to the headers attribute.

+       email = WelcomeEmail(user)
+       email.headers = {'Disposition-Notification-To': '<test@example.com>' }
+       email.send()

 # Running Tests

 	python runtests.py